litepresence/extinction-event/metaNODE/README.md

 Race is a condition where multiple processes attempt to read or write to a file concurrently and cause exception error.
 This circumstance creates some issues which must be handled by the programmer.  `race_write() race_read(), race_append(), `and `Bitshares_Trustless_Client()` definitions all handle file access without clashing.

 	bifurcation()
 Mavens are trusted experts, but that doesn't mean they're correct.
 The statistical mode (most common) of the mavens' datasets is sought.
 If there is no mode with all 7 mavens; the mode of 6 or 5 most recent are also considered.
 When a mode is found, metaNODE.txt is written with the most common data amongst the mavens.
 This subprocess is attempted every second; 99% of the time a mode is found.
-Keywise, through the maven nascent trend maven data, we are sorting the truthful "mode" mavens from the outliers; in a ongoing "moving average" manner.
+Keywise, through the nascent trend maven data, we are sorting the truthful "mode" mavens from the outliers; in a ongoing "moving average" manner.

 Usage:
 ===============